liqd/adhocracy4/docs/datamodel.md

 ---------------------------

-The adhocracy4 process model always replicates the following data model: A set of organisations on the platform runs each their own participation projects.
+The adhocracy4 process model always replicates the following data model: A set of organisations on the platform each run their own participation projects.
 Each project will be structured into a consecutive number of steps (called phases).
-In a phase objects in a data collection (called module) can be created, updated or enhanced with more information and feedback.
+In a phase (or step) objects in a data collection (called a module) can be created, updated or enhanced with more information and feedback.
 Phases can share their dataset among each other, and are likely to do so if they are defined in the same django app.
 Phases from different django apps should not